-MISSED EXAM: As stated in the Student attendance policy: Students will be permitted to make up class work and assignments missed due to absences caused by (1) authorized participation in official College functions, (2) personal illness, (3) an illness or a death in the immediate family or (4) the observance of a religious holy day.
+As stated in the Student attendance policy: Students will be permitted to make up class work and assignments missed due to absences caused by (1) authorized participation in official College functions, (2) personal illness, (3) an illness or a death in the immediate family, (4) the observance of a religious holy day, or (5) required military service.
 Also, the instructor has the prerogative of determining whether a student may make up work missed due to absences for other reasons.
 It is the student's responsibility to inform the instructor of the reason for an absence and to do so in a timely fashion.
-If the student misses an exam he/she will be allowed to make up the missed exam ONLY IF the absence is caused by one of the 4 causes listed above.
+If the student misses an exam he/she will be allowed to make up the missed exam ONLY IF the absence is caused by one of the 5 causes listed above.
 Personal illnesses will require a doctor's note before you can make up any missed exams or work.
-Make up exams and assignments may be Essay in nature and must be taken at the MCC Testing Center.
+Make up exams and assignments may be Essay in nature.
+The professor may require make up exams be taken at the MCC Testing Center.
 Missed labs will be made up by scheduling time outside of class with the instructors.